jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

 Creating a Script object.

-The ‚ÄúScript‚Äù object needs to be created differently depending on where it is being used.
+The ìScriptî object needs to be created differently depending on where it is being used.
 (You can, of course, call it anything you like.
-I use ‚ÄúScript‚Äù with a capital S, so that it corresponds to @Html).  (**Update:**  *With the release of MVC 4, Microsoft added their own, completely different pre-defined object called "Script", so I've switched to calling mine "JScript"*)
+I use ìScriptî with a capital S, so that it corresponds to @Html).  (**Update:**  *With the release of MVC 4, Microsoft added their own, completely different pre-defined object called "Script", so I've switched to calling mine "JScript"*)

 ####When used in a view, create it like this: